Post

 }

-So the first step is to redirect the targeted user to the OAuth authorization endpoint and initiate the Authorization Code flow.
-Let’s break down how this URL is built with a focus on the main parameters:
+The first step is redirecting the targeted user to the authorization endpoint to initiate the Authorization Code flow:

 1